-Should an Employee commit a criminal offence in raising a concern (e.g. accepting a bribe or an act of corruption) - protection from detriment may be lost and the Employee may be subject to St James' CE Primary School's disciplinary procedures.
+Should an employee commit a criminal offence in raising a concern (e.g. accepting a bribe or an act of corruption) - protection from detriment may be lost and the Employee may be subject to the School's disciplinary procedures.

 Confidentiality